 Here are a few strategies…

-1. Embrace the content/commerce connection – Connect the dots with your content to allow consumers to become enthusiastic and embrace your brand fully.
+Connect the dots with your content to allow consumers to become enthusiastic and embrace your brand fully.
 Use value added content and give consumers a simple way to purchase

-Party City published a large content section on their website that includes dozens of fun party videos, recipes and more.
+Party City published a large content section on their website that includes dozens of fun party videos, recipes, and more.
 Each piece of content features related products including a quick, one-click access for consumers to purchase products.

-2. Social Proof is Key
+2. Social Proof Is Key

 Who would you trust more with a product recommendation?
 Your friend who has used the product or the brand who is selling the product?